Lavender

 get caught up your hair as well,

-and you’ve got that in spades, my dear,
+for you’ve got fair in spades, my dear.

 So if you’re running late, it’s clear